dashygo097/Vopts/README.md

 For code generating:

-- sbt version in this project: 1.9.7
+- sbt version in this project: 1.9.7 (see project/build.properties)
 - see chisel/scala version in build.sbt

 For autotest: